murisi/L2/README.md

 ```racket
 (storage storage0 expression1 expression2 ... expressionN)
 ```
-If this expression occurs inside a function, then space enough for N contiguous values has already been reserved in its stack frame.
+If this expression occurs inside a function, then space enough for `N` contiguous values has already been reserved in its stack frame.
 If it is occuring outside a function, then static memory instead has been reserved. `storage0` is a reference to the beginning of this space.
 This expression evaluates each of its sub-expressions in an environment containing `storage0` and stores the resulting values in contiguous locations of memory beginning at `storage0` in the same order as they were specified.
 The resulting value of this expression is `storage0`.

+`N` contiguous words must be reserved in the current function's stack-frame plan.
+The expression is implemented by first emitting the instructions for any of the subexpressions with the location of the resulting value fixed to the corresponding reserved word.
+The same is done with the remaining expressions repeatedly until the instructions for all the subexpressions have been emitted.
+And then second emitting an instruction to `lea` of the beginning of the contiguous words into a memory location designated by the surrounding expression.

+The expression `[putchar [get (storage _ (literal 0...01100001))]]`, for example, prints the text "a" to standard output.

 ### If
 ```racket